 Nothing to add to this magnificent wartime Bomber Command poster.
 Right to the point, no superfluous expenditure needed.

-This is the second experimental helicopter designed by the Chinese Major-General Chu, and the first one built in Formosa (Taiwan) after the Communists total occupation of mainland China.
+This is the second experimental helicopter designed by the Chinese Major-General Chu, to be built and the first one built in Formosa (Taiwan) after the Communists total occupation of mainland China.
 Powered by a 190 hp Lycoming engine, this tiny tandem rotor CJC-3 began its tests in 1952 and was a more ambitious effort influenced by Piasecki‘s technology.
 Only one prototype was built; the CJC-3A designation was given to it when upgraded in 1956.

 Maybe not pretty, but neat anyway.